Algebra 2A/B Syllabus

 5th/7th/9th…Offense – Friday Night School

-Note: Parents or guardians are responsible for transportation to or from each detention or from each Friday night school.
+Note: Parents or guardians are responsible for transportation to or from each detention or from each Friday night school if your child does not drive.
 Failure to attend any assigned detention will result in disciplinary action for insubordination.
 Students will be responsible for filling out each detention slip and bringing that slip to each detention.
 Work completed during a detention or Friday night school is for practice and will NOT be worth points.

 1. Be respectful at all times (towards me, other faculty, and your classmates).
 I will respect you.